HHS/simpler-grants-gov/documentation/milestones/individual_milestones/db_planning.md

 ### Business description & value
 <!-- Required -->

-{3-4 sentences that describe why this milestone is critical to the project}
+This milestone is critical because it serves as the initial planning for the beta.grants.gov database and ultimately future grants.gov database, and has large downstream impact for the APIs and development related to Grants.gov.

 ### User Stories
 <!-- Required -->